echovue/Lambda_SQSMessageCreator/README.md

-# Lambda_AddressValidation
+# Lambda SQS Message Creator
-An example of a simple Lambda which validates am address in a DynamoDB table
+An AWS Lambda Function written in Java 8 which creates and places messages on an SQS queue.